DmitrL-dev/AISecurity/docs/reference/engines-expert-deep-dive-en.md

         """
         Simplified Lyapunov exponent estimation:
         1. For each point find nearest neighbor
-        2. See how trajectories diverge on next step
+        2. See how trajectories diverge at next step
         3. λ = mean(log(d_{t+1} / d_t))
         """